 Do you want to make them laugh or help them learn something new?
 Do you want to promote body positivity or sustainability?
 Or maybe your thing is that you’re really clued-in to the hottest trends before everyone else.
 You get the idea.

 But, taking it from a vague idea to a consistent communication plan means you need to have a goal.

 Knowing what you want to accomplish will help you build a strategy around your personality.

 Even if you’re creating content in many different places, a solid understanding of your brand voice will allow you to show the same consistency throughout every aspect of your marketing.

 Action Item: Get input from the entire company on who you are.
 Take that and match it up to your customer pain points.
-Make sure your voice reflects the main items that will attract your customer.
-For example, people looking for an Internet marketing company want relationships, responsiveness and results to how we approach digital marketing.
+Make sure your voice reflects your defining features.
+For Ignite, for example, that means creating content that shows relationships, responsiveness and results to how we approach digital marketing.